-- 4.1 A Member in Public Practice shall document and communicate the Terms of Engagement to a Client in accordance with APES 305 Terms of Engagement and this Standard 25. - 4.2 The Terms of Engagement prepared by a Member in Public Practice should specify: - whether an investigating accountant's report or other report will be provided for inclusion in the Public Document and if so the Financial Information or Other Specific Information that will be the subject of the report and the nature and extent of assurance (if any) to be provided; - b) where the Member will have a role in relation to the Due Diligence Committee, the nature of the role including whether the Member will be a DDC Member,, a DDC Observer or a Reporting Person: - the specific tasks to be undertaken by the Member in connection with the Public Document including the scope of work and identification of the Financial Information and Other Specific Information upon which any Due Diligence Sign-Off is to be provided; and - whether the Member will prepare a Due Diligence Sign-off and the proposed form of such sign off. - 4.3 Where a Due Diligence Planning Memorandum ascribes responsibilities to a Member in Public Practice that extend beyond those agreed in the Engagement Document (either the original Engagement Document, a re-issued amended Engagement Document or an addendum to the original Engagement Document) ^{29,30} or which conflict with, or are prohibited by, this Standard, the Member shall: - a) advise the Client and its Due Diligence Committee of the Member's responsibilities outlined in the Engagement Document and/or this Standard; and - b) take all reasonable steps to have the Due Diligence Planning Memorandum amended so that it does not ascribe responsibilities to the Member that conflict with, or are prohibited by, this Standard or are beyond those agreed in the Engagement Document. - 4.4 Where, after taking the steps outlined in paragraph 4.3, the Due Diligence Planning Memorandum still includes responsibilities that conflict with, or are prohibited by this Standard, the Member in Public Practice shall decline the Engagement to participate in, and/or report to, the Due Diligence Committee. - 4.5 A Member in Public Practice should take all reasonable steps to ensure that the Public Document and other documents associated with the due diligence process (such as the Due Diligence Planning Memorandum) do not describe the role of the Member in a manner that may imply that the Member has undertaken procedures with respect to, accepted responsibility for, approved the disclosure of, or reported upon, matters or information in the Public Document where the Member has not agreed to do so in the Engagement Document.
-27
+- 4.1 A Member in Public Practice shall document and communicate the Terms of Engagement to a Client in accordance with APES 305 Terms of Engagement and this Standard. - 4.2 The Terms of Engagement prepared by a Member in Public Practice should specify: - whether an investigating accountant's report or other report will be provided for inclusion in the Public Document and if so the Financial Information and/or Other Specific Information that will be the subject of the report and the nature and extent of assurance (if any) to be provided; - b) where the Member will have a role in relation to the Due Diligence Committee, the nature of the role including whether the Member will be a DDC Member, a DDC Observer or a Reporting Person; - the specific tasks to be undertaken by the Member in connection with the Public Document including the scope of work and identification of the Financial Information and/or Other Specific Information upon which any Due Diligence Sign-Off is to be provided; and - d) whether the Member will prepare a Due Diligence Sign-off and the proposed form of such sign off. - 4.3 Where a Due Diligence Planning Memorandum assigns responsibilities to a Member in Public Practice that extend beyond those agreed in the Engagement Document, (either in the original Engagement Document, an amended Engagement Document or an addendum to the original Engagement Document) or which conflict with, or are prohibited by, this Standard, the Member shall: - a) advise the Client, and if acceptable to both the Member and the Client, amend and its Due Diligence Committee of the Member's responsibilities outlined in the Engagement Document to reflect the additional responsibilities by re-issuing the Engagement Document or issuing an addendum to the Engagement Document; or and/or this Standard; and - b) where those additional responsibilities conflict with, or are prohibited by, this Standard, or are not acceptable to both the Member and the Client: - advise the Client and its Due Diligence Committee of the Member's responsibilities outlined in the Engagement Document and/or this Standard; and - take all reasonable steps to have the Due Diligence Planning Memorandum amended so that it does not assign responsibilities to the Member that conflict with, or are prohibited by, this Standard or are beyond those agreed in the Engagement Document or addendum thereto. - 4.4 Where, after taking the appropriate steps outlined in paragraph 4.3, the Due Diligence Planning Memorandum still includes responsibilities that conflict with, or are prohibited by this Standard, the Member in Public Practice shall decline the Engagement to participate in, and/or report to, the Due Diligence Committee.

+4.5 A Member in Public Practice should take all reasonable steps to ensure that the Public Document and other documents associated with the due diligence process (such as the Due Diligence Planning Memorandum) do not describe the role of the Member in a manner that may imply that the Member has undertaken procedures with respect to, accepted responsibility for, approved the disclosure of, or reported upon, matters or information in the Public Document or other associated documents beyond those agreed in the Engagement Document.